ronakupadhyaya/Horizons-week-03/day3/warmup.md

   ![](img/mlab-5-create.png)
 1. Wait for the green checkmark indicating the database is ready.
 Then click on the database to open it.
   ![](img/mlab-6-create-success.png)
-1. Click the link in the notification bar to create a new user.
+1. Click `Users > Add Database User` to create a new user.
   ![](img/mlab-7-create-user.png)
 1. Pick a username and password for the database user.
 Make sure to save this information somewhere, we'll use it later.